4D Millimeter-Wave Radar in Autonomous Driving: A Survey

+Datasets for 4D mmWave radar perception typically include 3D (or 2D) bounding boxes for object detection tasks, and tracking ID for object tracking tasks.
+Astyx \cite{meyerAutomotiveRadarDataset2019} represents the first 4D mmWave radar dataset.
+It consists of 500 synchronized frames (radar, LiDAR, camera) encompassing approximately 3,000 annotated 3D object annotations.
+As a pioneer dataset in the realm of 4D mmWave radars, the volume of data in Astyx is relatively limited.

+In order to facilitate researchers in handling radar data in a more fundamental manner, the RADIal dataset \cite{rebutRawHighDefinitionRadar2022} records raw radar data after Analog-to-Digital Converter, which serves as the foundation for generating various conventional radar representations, such as radar tensors and point clouds.
+Given that the raw ADC data is not interpretable by human eyes, the annotations in the RADIal dataset are presented as 2D bounding boxes in the image plane.

-The VoD dataset is a new multi-sensor automotive dataset for multi-class 3D object detection, which consists of calibrated and synchronized LiDAR, camera, and radar data\cite{palffyMultiClassRoadUser2022}.
-It contains 8693 frames of data acquired in complex urban traffic which consists of 123106 3D bounding box annotations of both moving and static objects and tracking IDs for each annotated object which is useful for tracking.
-Similarly, the Tj4DRadSet dataset contains 44 consecutive sequences with a total of 7757 synchronized frames, well-labeled using 3D bounding boxes and trajectory IDs \cite{zhengTJ4DRadSet4DRadar2022}.
-Furthermore, it covers much richer and more challenging driving scenario clips (e.g. Urban roads, highways, industrial parks).
+To advance 4D mmWave radar-based multi-class 3D road user detection, the VoD dataset \cite{palffyMultiClassRoadUser2022} is collected comprising LiDAR, camera, and 4D mmWave radar data.
+It contains 8693 frames of data captured in complex urban traffic scenarios, and includes 123106 3D bounding box annotations of both stationary and dynamic objects and tracking IDs for each annotated object.

+In a similar vein, the Tj4DRadSet dataset \cite{zhengTJ4DRadSet4DRadar2022} comprises 44 consecutive sequences, totaling 7757 synchronized frames, well-labeled with 3D bounding boxes and trajectory IDs.
+Notably, the TJ4DRadSet dataset offers occlusion and truncation indicators in each object to distinguish between different levels of detection difficulty.
+Unlike the VoD dataset, Tj4DRadSet is characterized by its inclusion of a broader and more challenging array of driving scenario clips, such as urban roads, highways, and industrial parks.